Jump Restore Light Transport: Markov chain Monte Carlo

-Given a finite measure $\targetdistribution$, Markov chain Monte Carlo (MCMC) is a technique for estimating the integral of a $\targetdistribution$-integrable function $\integrand$.
-More precisely, it is a recipe for constructing an ergodic Markov process with invariant distribution $\targetdistribution$.
+Given a finite measure \setword{$\targetdistribution$}{inline:target-distribution}, \gls{mcmc} is a technique for estimating the integral of a $\targetdistribution$-integrable function \setword{$\integrand$}{inline:integrand}.
+More precisely, it is a recipe for constructing an ergodic Markov process with invariant distribution~$\targetdistribution$.

-Note that, throughout this work, we use an established operator-theoretic notation to simplify the representation of the mathematical description.
-In \eqref{eq:integral}, $\targetdistribution$ is treated as an operator acting on the spaces where $\lpexponent\ge1$.

-Below, we informally recap the definition of a Markov process and explain when it is called invariant and ergodic.
-Readers familiar with these concepts may skip directly to~\cref{sec:global-discovery} without loss of continuity.

-\paragraph{Markov process}
+\subsubsection{Markov process}

 A process is a state system evolving over time.
 In this work, the time domain $\timedomain$ will either be discrete, $\timedomain=\mathbb N_0$, or continuous, $\timedomain=[0,\infty)$.
 Informally, the process is said to be Markov, if at any fixed point in time, the evolution of the process does only depend on the present state, but not on the past.